Read hay statistics and data about the North West Tasmania region.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand is strong in Tasmania.
-Many farmers are trying to make sure they have enough feed to have themselves covered.
-Parts of the state are very dry and in need of feed.
+- Demand is solid in parts of Tasmania but is quiet in the northwest.
+Other areas of the state are very dry and in need of feed.
 There are limited hay supplies left in the state.
 There is a lot of silage moving at the moment.
 Cereal hay and lucerne is being sourced outside northwest Tasmania.

 - It has been reported that there is pasture silage available from $70/bale on farm.

 - No price changes have been noted this week.

 - Cereal hay: +/-0 ($220 to $260/t) Prices remain steady this week.